 If you actually read interviews with Alec (like this one) or read press releases for his shows (like this one), it turns out that he isn’t making a critique at all.
 He’s actually celebrating capitalism by using The Monopoly Man character.
 He has said, “I feel that Mr. Monopoly, Rich “Uncle” Pennybags, represents capitalism, but my use of his image is more about reminding the general population that we are all a part of game that anyone of us can win.”
 Try telling that to someone without health insurance who’s just been diagnosed with cancer or a student graduating college with $100,000 in debt and no job prospects.

 So, I guess I was confused as a result of Alec not understanding what the word “subvert” means.
-I hope I was the only one who thought Alec was pretending to critique capitalism.
-But, just in case other people out there were under that impression too, I thought I’d bring it up here.
+Maybe I am the only one who thought Alec was pretending to critique capitalism.
+Just in case anyone else was under that impression too, I thought I’d bring it up.

 I’m still not a fan of Alec’s work and I find his take on the world to be somewhat naive, but at least he’s not being hypocritical.